-The overall goals are to develop improved cycles and concepts for converting and upgrading energy sources, including surplus-heat-to-power conversion, energy storage systems, and heat upgrade using heat pumps.
-Technologies and applications where HighEFF research has a large impact potential are emphasised.
+The overall goals of Cycles are to develop improved cycles and concepts for converting and upgrading energy sources of many kinds.
+Technologies and applications for heat-to-power conversion, heat pumps and energy storage with high potential impact for Norwegian industry are emphasised.

 Research in RA3 targets novel developments and improvements for important production processes across different industry sectors.

 For decades, the refrigeration technology research groups at NTNU and SINTEF have been developing components, cycles and tools to promote attractive solutions using natural working fluids instead of synthetic fluids with undesirable environmental properties.
 This strongly contributed to the current situation where natural refrigerants such as CO₂ and hydrocarbons are commonly and competitively used in e.g. supermarket refrigeration and high-temperature heat pumps.

 With growing interest in surplus heat and energy recovery, we again experience a situation where more environmentally friendly and secure long-term options for working fluids are needed; this time in efficient and competitive heat-to-power systems, such as Organic Rankine Cycles.
 With basis in developed knowledge from both refrigeration and heat-to-power, HighEFF students and researchers have searched for new potential applications of surplus heat-to-power conversion and applied themselves to broad technology development.

 In a session keynote presentation at the 2022 Gustav Lorentzen Conference, the overall history of surplus heat-to-power research at SINTEF and NTNU was summarised, and our considerations related to benefits and drawbacks of relevant fluids discussed.
 The main point from comparing natural and synthetic fluids is that there is no difference in performance levels.
 Between CO₂ and hydrocarbons, a fully competitive natural alternative can be found with respect to performance.